 Book an Appointment

 - Not a college student yet?
-The Careers Advice and Guidance team is currently offering virtual appointments for anyone wishing to discuss their course options.
-Appointments are available on Wednesday evenings, email email@example.com or call 0151 252 3607 to book your appointment.
+You can book an appointment with the Careers Advice and Guidance team to discuss your course and career options.
+Appointments are available all day from Monday to Friday.
+To book your appointment, email email@example.com or call 0151 252 3607.

 - Current student?
-The Careers Advice and Guidance team is currently offering a drop-in service in the LEX from 8:30am – 4:30pm, Wednesday to Friday.
-During half term the drop-in service is available all week.
+The Careers Advice and Guidance team is currently offering a drop-in service in the LEX from 8:30am – 4:30pm, Monday to Friday.

 Start Online Careers Platform